Empowering Black Excellence in Aerospace.

 Building communities of talented, passionate, and successful Black leaders in aerospace.

 You aren’t on this journey alone — but too often, it can seem that way.
 In an industry that is 84% white, many Black students and young professionals in aerospace are isolated and tokenized.
-The Patti Grace Smith Fellowship provides these early-career future leaders with a quickly expanding network of Black peers, colleagues, friends, and role models.
-An annual Summit and Team Projects undertaken by each class of Fellows help build bonds and forge productive relationships.
+The Patti Grace Smith Fellowship community is full of trailblazers and role models that can help our Fellows find their place in aerospace.
+An annual Summit give Fellows a chance to bond with their classmates and to meet current industry leaders, and a tight-knit alumni community continues to support and serve Fellows long after their internships are complete.

 “Space is an attitude.
 It’s a set of capabilities, an acceptance of risk-taking activities to uncover potential breakthroughs and endless possibilities.
 That is precisely why we love it.
 What really gets me excited is thinking about the endgame: the opportunity to explore it, to one day inhabit it and create a civilization that includes all the lessons learned from living on Earth — to one day getting it right.”